OCD and Anxiety

 Why Choose Rogers

-Keri Brown, PhD, is a licensed psychologist and clinical supervisor at Rogers Behavioral Health in Madison.
+Keri Brown, PhD, is a licensed psychologist and clinical director at Rogers Behavioral Health in Madison and Appleton.
 Dr. Brown provides supervision and training to all behavior specialists and therapists working in the partial hospitalization and intensive outpatient levels of care.
 She has extensive clinical experience working with adolescents and adults with obsessive-compulsive disorder (OCD), anxiety disorders, trauma (PTSD), depression, and eating disorders.
 Dr. Brown utilizes an evidence-based therapy approach, which includes cognitive behavioral therapy and exposure and response prevention.